ravindu644/Android-Kernel-Tutorials/README.md

    - In this second generation, GKI project starting to get matured properly.
    - This kernel is considered as "universal", since you can boot a GKI kernels that builded with Google's GKI kernel source on **some** devices, if correct and match.

-> [!NOTE]
-> For 4.19 Kernels, it is not always possible to say if the kernel is non-GKI or GKI because some OEM can make it GKI and some OEM can keep it as non-GKI too.
-> Maybe wrong if I say OEMs modify it, instead they use GKI base of 4.19.
-You can take a look at Android Common Kernel repository if you really want.
-For your information, 4.19 GKI is considered as GKI 1.0.
->
-> - Example:
-> 1. Samsung Galaxy A13 5G (SM-A137F) has kernel 4.19 but it is GKI.
-> 2. Samsung Galaxy S20 4G has kernel 4.19 but it is not GKI.

 ### Notes:
 - **LTS = Long-Term Support**: These kernels are stable, well-maintained, and receive long-term updates.
 - **GKI = Generic Kernel Image**: A unified kernel framework introduced by Google to standardize the kernel across Android devices.